asrulsibaoel/klops/README.md

 experiment.start(GaussianNB, x_train_data=X, y_train_data=y, tuner='gridsearch', tuner_args=GRID_PARAMS)
 ```
 ### Klops Versioning
-Klops Versioning is kind of version control based on DVC.
+Klops Versioning is a kind of version control based on DVC.
 This module

 ### Klops Deployment
 Klops Deployment is a module to deploy the development machine learning projects into Seldon Core instance.